Dallas Cowboys vs. Atlanta Falcons NFL Week 10 Odds, Plays and Insights for November 14, 2021

 - The 51.5 combined points per game that these two squads have allowed this season are 3.0 fewer than the 54.5 over/under in this contest.

-- The average total in Cowboys games this season is 51.6, 2.9 points fewer than Sunday's total of 54.5.
+- Cowboys games have an average total of 51.6 points this season, 2.9 fewer than Sunday's over/under.

 - The 47.2 PPG average total in Falcons games this season is 7.3 points fewer than this game's over/under.